pangeo-data/pangeo/docs/setup_guides/cloud.rst

 This script is availabe in pangeo/gce/setup-guide as
 ` ``1_create_cluster.sh`` <https://github.com/pangeo-data/pangeo/blob/master/gce/setup-guide/1_create_cluster.sh>`_,
-so you can use it directly, after editing it.
+so you can use it directly.

 ..
 Note::
   If you expect your notebook images to be fairly large, it may be adventageous